 How our services are evaluated

 Our Equine Assisted Services are evaluated for their effectiveness and to identify their outcomes and impact.
-We carry out internal evaluation and have a current collaboration agreement with the University of Plymouth’s Psychology department for the independent evaluation of our Equine Assisted Services.
+We carry out internal evaluation and have a collaboration agreement with the University of Plymouth’s Psychology department for the independent external evaluation of our Equine Assisted Services.

 All evaluations are subject to an ethics committee review process.
 The Mare and Foal Sanctuary’s Clinical Reference Group acts as the ethics committee within the charity.